mayank93k/FilteredDataPaths/README.md

 # Refined Data Paths

-Returns an array of paths that have been filtered based on the specified predicates.
+A utility that returns an array of data paths filtered based on specified predicates.
+This helps in efficiently selecting relevant data paths for processing by applying custom filters, improving data retrieval and organization.